tgjohnst/my_smarthome_setup/README.md

 ## Networking

-I have a Ubiquiti network setup with 50+ IoT devices.
+I have a Ubiquiti network setup with [50+ smarthome/IoT devices](Networking/smarthome_inventory.md).
 [Here's how I set up my network](Networking/network_setup_notes.md)

 TODO - this will be filled out with much more detail soon